Digdgeo/Digdgeo/README.md

 ## 🛠️ Skills & Expertise
 - **Programming**: Python, GIS, Remote Sensing, Databases
-- **Python Packages**: NDVI2GIF (seasonal index composites), PyVPP (download Wekeo Data), GeeLTERMap (Map enviroment and data for eLTER sites), netops-cadiz (spectroradiometry data to satellite theoretical response)
+- **Python Packages**: NDVI2GIF (Seasonal Index Composites), PyVPP (Download Wekeo Data), GeeLTERMap (Map enviroment and data for eLTER sites), netops-cadiz (Spectroradiometry data to satellite theoretical response)
 - **Interests**: Playing with pixels looking for flood and related things.
 Also Phenology, Geomorphology and Datavis.
 More over, I am a terrible surfer and Mountain Biker.

 ---

 ## 📡 Current Projects
 - **Landsat Protocol v2**: Right now finishing the update to Collection 2 Level 2.
-Not finished yet because there are lots of new funcionalities :)
+Not finished yet because there are lots of new funcionalities 🤓

 ---